All Episodes

 Thank you.

-I did I did read that one.
+I did read that one.

-Part of the reason why they're offering um some gold settlements in some of the trading that they're doing outside of dollars right now.
+Part of the reason why they're offering some gold settlements in some of the trading that they're doing outside of dollars right now.

-Um, and it it does relate to their demographics and the fact that they have all these people who are retiring, and then you have all of these younger people who are mostly male because that the one China policy and don't have mates, and you know, their financial trajectory is a really, really bad one.
+And then you have all of these younger people who are mostly male because of the one China policy and don't have mates.

-I think that's part of why they have done their belt and road initiative.
+I think that's part of why they have done their Belt and Road initiative.

 I'm not sure if that's something that you're familiar with.

-And, you know, it's supposed to be to create this cooperation and whatnot, but we've seen in places like Africa where you know they they go in and they maybe build an airport or build a port and some infrastructure, and then the country can't pay and guess who takes it over?
+But we've seen in places like Africa where they go in and they maybe build an airport or build a port and some infrastructure, and then the country can't pay.

 China.